ezhikov/njk-loader/Readme.md

 }
 ```

-This files will be watched by webpack, so whenever any of them changes - your templates will be recompiled.
+These files will be watched by webpack, so whenever any of them changes your templates will be recompiled.

 ### Configuration options